 We know far more details about the history of Polish food in the next ages after medieval.
 The first survived Polish recipes cookbook dates back to 1682, a year when Philadelphia is founded, de La Salle claims the region of Mississippi River as La Louisiane (today Louisiana) and Halley makes the first observation of a body today known as the Halley's comet.
 Contemporary Polish state, called Polish-Lithuanian Commonwealth was a multiethnic country.
 And Polish food was affected by strong Lithuanian and Tartar-Turkish influences.
 This fact exerted an additional positive effect on a wealth of tastes and a composition of the national menu.
 Polish food culture, as we know it today, has formed.
 Admittedly, over three hundred years later we can assess it empirically, and with a pleasure :) Nowadays, some courses and meals that are a base of modern and traditional Polish cuisine, are common for the West Slavonic and Central-European nations.
 E.g. various national kinds of beetroot borscht or dumplings are well-known not only in Poland, but also in Czech Republic, Lithuania, Belarus and Ukraine.
 On the other hand one of the most popular, simple and not time consuming Polish food – kotlet schabowy – is completely similar to a schnitzel known very well in Austria and Germany.

-What you can find here is a whole range of food with descriptions of dishes and meals, appetizers or desserts.
-Get to know Tasting Poland – some Polish foods are described with greater detail in separate articles.
-I also try to provide you with as many photographs of Polish courses as possible.
-Indeed, a gallery of Polish food pictures grows constantly.
-These with a temptation to try Slavic delicacies on their own, I encourage to make use of Tasting Poland resources: some of foods descriptions are accompanied by links to our Polish food recipes.
+What you can find here is a whole range of foods with descriptions of dishes and meals, appetizers or desserts.
+Get to know Tasting Poland – some Polish foods are described with greater detail in separate articles – you can find them listed above.
+A generous selection of photographs will accompany, where available, the recipes.
+Indeed, a gallery of Polish food photography is on the riseon our website.
+Those tempted to try Slavic delicacies on their own are strongly encouraged to make use of Tasting Poland resources: some of foods descriptions are accompanied by links to our Polish food recipes.
 For your benefit what we have on this website is a collection of detailed, well-tried and authentic Polish recipes (I am going to publish much more in the near future).
-I decided to underline and describe everything essential, considering all details and tricks which are probably unknown to these who do not live in Poland.
-You can also look at the list of Polish food on Wikipedia (where you will find some regional dishes & courses not yet included on Tasting Poland) or visit StayPoland.com to have a look at a very short and succinct Polish food list.
+I decided to underline and describe everything essential, considering all details and tricks which are probably unknown to those who do not live in Poland.
+You can also look at the list of Polish foods on Wikipedia, where you can find some regional dishes & courses.

-It is worthwhile adding that Polish foods grouped in 5 categories - Polish soups, first courses, appetizers & ingredients, drinks, desserts & sweets - and listed at right, constitute the typical Polish menu up to this days.
+It makes sense to group Polish foods in 5 categories - Polish soups, first courses, appetizers & ingredients, drinks, desserts & sweets – all listed on the right-hand side – which constitute the typical Polish menu even nowadays.
 Hence, during travel to Poland one will certainly come across many of them (e.g. pierogi).
-I wanted this online Polish food list to be practical so I have not ventured to present any historic foods (although still known at least in theory), like a soup made of a duck blood, so-called czernina.
+I wanted this online Polish food list to be practical, so I have not ventured as far as to present historic foods (although still known, at least in theory), like a soup made of a duck blood, the so-called czernina.
 Its significance in today's Polish cuisine menu is already marginal.
 I wish you good luck with your exploration of Polish tastes and… Smacznego!